-3. (1) In the application of this Act, the following principles should apply:
+- 3. (1) In the application of this Act, the following principles should apply: - (a) The need to align traditional courts with the Constitution in so far as they relate to the resolution of disputes, so as to embrace the values enshrined in the Constitution, including- - (i) the right to human dignity;

-- (a) The need to align traditional courts with the Constitution in so far as they 45 relate to the resolution of disputes, so as to embrace the values enshrined in the Constitution, including- - (i) the right to human dignity; - (ii) the achievement of equality and the advancement of human rights and freedoms; and - (iii) the promotion of non-racialism and non-sexism and the freedom of sexual orientation and identity and religion; - (b) the promotion of restorative justice measures through mediation and conciliation; - (c) the development of skills and capacity of members of traditional courts in 55 order to ensure the effective implementation thereof; and - (d) the need to promote and preserve values which are based on reconciliation and restorative justice.

-(2) In the application of this Act, the following should be recognised and taken into account:
+- (ii) the achievement of equality and the advancement of human rights and freedoms; and - (iii) the promotion of non-racialism and non-sexism and the freedom of sexual orientation and identity and religion; - (b) the promotion of restorative justice measures through mediation and conciliation; - (c) the development of skills and capacity of members of traditional courts in order to ensure the effective implementation thereof; and - (d) the need to promote and preserve values which are based on reconciliation and restorative justice. - (2) In the application of this Act, the following should be recognised and taken into account: - (a) The constitutional imperative that traditional courts, tribunals or forums, when- - (i) interpreting the Bill of Rights, must promote the values that underlie an open and democratic society, based on human dignity, equality and freedom; and

-- (a) The constitutional imperative that traditional courts, tribunals or forums, when- - (i) interpreting the Bill of Rights, must promote the values that underlie an open and democratic society, based on human dignity, equality and freedom; and - (ii) interpreting any legislation, and when developing the common law or customary law, must promote the spirit, purport and objects of the Bill of Rights; - (b) the existence of systemic unfair discrimination and inequalities or attitudes which are contrary to constitutional values or which have the propensity of precluding meaningful participation in traditional court proceedings by any person or group of persons, particularly in respect of gender, sex, including intersex, gender identity, sexual orientation, age, disability, religion, language, 15 marital status and race, as a result of unfair discrimination, certain belief systems and harmful practices, brought about by colonialism, apartheid and patriarchy; - (c) the provisions of subsection (3), setting out conduct which infringes on the dignity, equality and freedom of persons and which is prohibited; - (d) the principles applied in the resolution of disputes in terms of customary law in terms of this Act are not, in all respects, the same as those applied or understood in other courts in the judicial system; and - (e) a founding value on which customary law is premised, is that its application is accessible to those who voluntarily subject themselves to that set of laws 25 and customs.

-(3) (a) Without detracting from the generality of the provisions of this Act, the conduct set out in Schedule 1 to this Act is intended to illustrate and emphasise some customs and practices which infringe on the dignity, equality and freedom of persons and which are prohibited.

-(b) The State must, where appropriate, ensure that legislative and other measures are taken to address the practices referred to in paragraph (a).

-(c) The Minister must, on an ongoing basis, assess the relevance of the practices listed in Schedule 1 for purposes of making recommendations for the amendment of the list of practices.
-35

-(d) The list of practices in Schedule 1 is not conclusive and must be considered and revised on a continuous basis.
+- (ii) interpreting any legislation, and when developing the common law or customary law, must promote the spirit, purport and objects of the Bill of Rights: - (b) the existence of systemic unfair discrimination and inequalities or attitudes which are contrary to constitutional values or which have the propensity of precluding meaningful and voluntary participation in traditional court proceedings by any person or group of persons, particularly in respect of gender, sex, including intersex, gender identity, sexual orientation, age, disability, religion, language, marital status and race, as a result of unfair discrimination, certain belief systems and harmful practices, brought about by colonialism, apartheid and patriarchy; - (c) the provisions of subsection (3), setting out conduct which infringes on the dignity, equality and freedom of persons and which is prohibited; - (d) the proceedings and decisions of traditional courts are the outcome of collective deliberations of members of the traditional courts and are not presided over by judicial officers and, as such, the principles applied in the resolution of disputes in terms of customary law and customs in terms of this Act are not, in all respects, the same as those applied or understood in the courts in the judicial system contemplated in Chapter 8 of the Constitution; and - (e) a founding value on which customary law is premised, is that its application is accessible to those who voluntarily subject themselves to that set of laws and customs. - (3) (a) Without detracting from the generality of the provisions of this Act, the conduct set out in Schedule 1 to this Act is intended to illustrate and emphasise some customs and practices which infringe on the dignity, equality and freedom of persons and which are prohibited. - (b) The State must, where appropriate, ensure that legislative and other measures are 45 taken to address the practices referred to in paragraph (a). - (c) The Minister must, on an ongoing basis, assess the relevance of the practices listed in Schedule 1 for purposes of making recommendations for the amendment of the list of practices. - (d) The list of practices in Schedule 1 is not conclusive and must be considered and 50 revised on a continuous basis.